maieryo/research/README.md

-### Repository for Ryo Maie's Research
+### Repository for datasets from my weight loss streak
-Hello!
-This is where I keep all of my research papers, presentation slides, materials, and data that are publicly available online.
+WeightLoss2019.xlsx is